samboy/MaraDNS/tools/ej/README.md

 LI: Bulleted list item

 PRE: Unformatted text follows; this tag is terminated by /PRE
+     PRE blocks must not have leading whitespace in them

 NB: The next word should not be broken if there is a hyphen in the word
     (Not currently supported; to do)